JanWielemaker/swi-chat/README.md

 The chatserver itself is really simple.
 Tested with the server running on Linux using firefox and chromium as clients.
 Anne Ogborn confirmed it also works using Windows 7 as server and IE 11.0 as client.

-## Future

-The library hub.pl is probably going to end up as a core library and the demo program will than be added as a demo application.